ibomdv/dlp/README.md

 - Just set DRMLogPlotter.exe to "Run as administrator" in the compatibility settings.
 That’s all there is to it!

-After launching the program, set the directory path for the DReaM decoder software and the Hamlib parameters for the remote receiver.
+After launching the program, set the directory path for the DReaM decoder software and the Hamlib parameters for (if you have) the remote receiver.

+- No remote RX available?
+No problem.
+All other features still work with Dream.

 You're all set.
 Have fun experimenting!